EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 - The configuration for ESLint resides in a file named `eslint.config.js`.
 The existence of this file implies FlatConfig.

+### 3.1 ESM vs CommonJS
 - ESLint is a Node.js program.
 As such, it supports two module systems—CommonJS and ESM—just like any Node.js program.
 - Remember: CommonJS files use `require/module.exports` and ESM files use `import/export`.
 - In Node.js, a `.mjs` file means that it is ESM, and a `.cjs` file means that it is a CommonJS file, and `.js` is by default CommonJS, unless the `package.json` has a `type: module` property.
-- Ours has `type: module`, because this is the recommended way (by me!) to start new code in Node.js (and, as we'll see, browser code).
+- Ours has `type: module`, because this is the recommended way today to start new code in Node.js (and, as we'll see, browser code).
 Why?
 Because it bares the most resemblance to how browsers see modules.
 - So our `eslint.config.js` is an ESM file, and so uses `export default` to export the configuration, and uses `import` to import various things it needs for configuration.

+## 4 How FlatConfig works

 - The idea behind flat config is this:
   - You export an array of "configuration objects".
   - The most important field in a configuration object is `files`, which specify which files this configuration applies